 Charlotte House School encourages pupils to adopt high standards of behaviour, and high moral standards.
-We aim to promote trust and mutual respect for everyone and as such corporal punishment is never used or threatened in any section of the school including EYFS.
+We aim to promote trust and mutual respect for everyone and, as such, corporal punishment is never used or threatened in any section of the school including EYFS.
 We believe that good relations, good manners and a secure learning environment play a crucial part in the development of intellectually curious pupils, who are motivated to become life-long learners.
 This policy also relates to the Early Years Foundation Stage.

 It is a primary aim of our school that every member of the school community feels valued and respected.
-The primary aim of this policy is to seek that pupils understand the need for good behaviour; that they are an important part of the school and that membership of this group is a privilege.
+The primary aim of this policy is to seek that pupils understand:

+- the need for good behaviour; - that they are an important part of the school; - that membership of this group is a privilege.

 Bullying, harassment, victimisation and discrimination will not be tolerated.

-This Behaviour Policy Aims to:-
+This Behaviour and Sanctions Policy aims to:-

-- ➢ Seek pupil safety - ➢ Help foster a caring, happy environment - > Teach pupils that actions and choices have consequences - > Allow a pupil to develop and demonstrate positive abilities and attitudes - Encourages pupils to acknowledge their role in creating the atmosphere and ethos of Charlotte House Prep School
+- ensure pupil safety; - foster a caring, happy environment; - teach pupils that actions and choices have consequences; - allow a pupil to develop and demonstrate positive abilities and attitudes; - encourage pupils to acknowledge their role in creating the atmosphere and ethos of Charlotte House Prep School.

-When applying this policy we are mindful that expectations of behaviour may need to be adjusted for children with special needs such as girls on the autism spectrum or those with dyslexia.
+When applying this policy we act according to the Equalities Act 2010 and are aware that expectations of behaviour may need to be adjusted for children with special needs such as girls on the autism spectrum or those with dyslexia.